m6r-ai/humbug/src/humbug/backlog.md

 All user and AI message folding to make it easier to scroll the history.

-## Menus
+## Look at estimating token usage for cancelled responses

-Look at where drop down menus need to be added.
+If the user cancels a response, try to estimate how many tokens were sent in each direction.